vmcggh18/band-project/README.md

 This project creates a  a static (front-end only) website for a band to promote their back catalog, and any new material as it becomes available to existing and new fans.
-The sit also Also, the site showcases their music and publicises their availability to perform at events such as weddings and Christmas parties.
+The site also showcases their music and publicises their availability to perform at events such as weddings and Christmas parties.
-Links are also provided to their social media pages such as Facebook, Twitter and YouTube.
+Links are provided to their social media pages; Facebook, Twitter and YouTube.